5 Nicknames for Ohio | The Buckeye State

 Aerial shot of an empty football stadium with an "Ohio State" sign

-Ohio State University sports teams and even locals refer to themselves as Buckeyes
+The Ohio State University sports team and locals call themselves "Buckeyes"

-The campaign likely helped Harrison win, so Ohio became known nationwide as the Buckeye State.
-Many Ohioans take pride in this nickname, often calling themselves Buckeyes.
-The Ohio State University even adopted the nickname for their sports teams and mascot.
+Many Ohioans take pride in this nickname, often referring to themselves as "Buckeyes."
+The Ohio State University also adopted the nickname for its sports team and mascot.

-Both states hope for another local president in the future to end the debate.
-Until then, the discussion about which state gets to claim this nickname continues.
+Both states hope to see another local president in the future to settle the debate, but until then, the discussion over who rightfully holds the "Mother of Presidents" title continues.

 Big Joe/Shutterstock.com